 Here are a few things you need to keep in mind and some tips on how to choose a budget that will work for your company, your industry, and your desired outcomes.

 What Is the Average B2B Budget for Ads?

 Budgets will inevitably vary by organization depending on financial restrictions and campaign goals.
 However, understanding what the average company spends on advertising can still be helpful.

-In 2018, the average firm was expected to allocate 42% of their marketing budget to online initiatives, and this rate looks to grow to 45% by 2020.
+In 2018, the average firm was expected to allocate 42% of their marketing budget to online initiatives, and this rate is looking to grow each year.

 Additionally, in a 2018 report from Hanapin Marketing, 62% of respondents said they planned to increase their PPC budget in the next year.
 78% of those surveyed specifically planned to increase their Google Ads budget.

 This makes sense when you consider that on average, businesses earn $3 for every $1.60 spent on Google Ads.

 But here’s the catch: Depending on the industry you’re in, not all spending is the same.